tilemill-project/tilemill/_posts/docs/crashcourse/0202-02-01-tilemill-gis.md

 ## MBTiles
 These map tiles are stored in a package file, called an [MBTiles file](http://mapbox.com/mbtiles-spec).
 This allows them to be compressed, copied, and transferred easily from place to place.
 Unlike most tiled maps, the maps you make in TileMill can be interactive - hovering and clicking on map tiles can trigger popups and even site navigation.
 The interactivity data is also compressed and stored in MBTiles files.

 Unlike static maps, tiled maps tend to have many layers of detail - you’ll want to choose what features to show and hide at each zoom level.
-TileMill’s styling language Carto makes this easy, and it's fast to learn how to use it with a built-in reference, autocomplete, and error highlighting - and even easier if you’re already comfortable with CSS.
+TileMill’s styling language CartoCSS makes this easy, and it's fast to learn how to use it with a built-in reference, autocomplete, and error highlighting - and even easier if you’re already comfortable with CSS.

 {% include nextup.html %}